-The programme includes 2 semesters of theoretical and practical courses on Fundamentals/General skills, Drug discovery and development, Pharmacology, Toxicology, as well as a Practical Training and Elective Courses (click here for curriculum).
+The programme includes 2 semesters of theoretical and practical courses on Fundamentals/General skills, Drug discovery and development, Pharmacology, Toxicology, as well as a Practical Training and Elective Courses (click here for the program guidelines).
 The 3rd and 4th semester is dedicated to the Master's thesis project.

 Your application has to be submitted online between 01/02 - 30/04/ of the year you want to begin your studies.
 Joining the Master Degree Programme is only possible in the autumn semester.